The Importance of Preserving Your Handmade Artwork

 Think of Lighting to Successfully Preserve and Display Your Handmade Artwork

-Artificial lighting can offer more control, and LED lights are often the best choice.
-They produce little to no heat and do not emit harmful UV rays, which helps protect the artwork.
-Keep the light sources soft and diffused, avoiding harsh spotlights that may create glare or cause uneven exposure.
-When setting up the lighting, aim for fixtures that allow you to adjust the angle and intensity, ensuring the art is illuminated without being damaged.
+Artificial lighting also offers more control.
+LED lights are often the best choice because they produce little to no heat.
+They do not emit harmful UV rays, which helps protect the artwork.
+Keep the light sources soft and diffused.
+Avoid harsh spotlights that may create glare or cause uneven exposure.
+When setting up lighting, aim for fixtures that allow you to adjust the angle and intensity to ensure the art is illuminated without damage.

 Optimal Display Spaces in Your Home